Generation of Josephson vortices in stacked toroidal Bose-Einstein condensates: Asymmetric decay of persistent current in a double-ring system

 \section{Asymmetric decay of persistent current in a double-ring system}

 In the system with an equal population of atoms in the rings, $z_{sh} = 0$, it is possible to use an alternative procedure for creating coupled persistent currents.
 Firstly, we prepare a single toroidal condensate with a winding number $m$ using one of the well-established techniques.
-Then the condensate is separated into two equally populated ($\eta = 0$) coupled rings with initially equal topological charges $m_1=m_2 = m$ by the blue-detuned light sheet (eq. \ref{Vs}), $a = 0.30$.
-Finally, using a repulsive blue-detuned laser beam, we deform half of the condensate in the lower ring, transforming a toroidal geometry into a single-connected atomic cloud.
-The repulsive symmetry-breaking potential can be written as follows:
+Then the condensate is separated into two equally populated ($\eta = 0$) coupled rings with initially equal topological charges $m_1=m_2 = m$ by the blue-detuned light sheet (\ref{Vs}), $a = 0.30$.
+After preparation, we add a repulsive blue-detuned laser beam $V_{c}(y, z, t)$ to the external potential \textcolor{black}{giving} $V_{ext}(\textbf{r}, t) = V_{t}(\textbf{r}) + V_{s}(z) + V_{c}(y, z, t)$, which \textcolor{black}{before has consisted} of a toroidal trap $V_t$ (\ref{Vt}) and a symmetrical splitting potential $V_s$ (\ref{Vs}).
+The repulsive symmetry-breaking potential $V_c$ \textcolor{black}{is offset by $z_c < 0$ and} deforms half of the condensate in the lower ring, transforming a toroidal geometry into a single-connected atomic cloud as shown in Figs. \ref{fig:oneizos}(b-d).
+It can be written as:

-where $U_{b}(t)$ is the time-dependent amplitude of the potential, $w_z = 0.5$ - is the width of potential along $z$-axis $w_y = 5$ - is the width of potential along y-axis , $z_c = -1.8$ is equal to the doubled value of the peak density coordinate of the lower ring and should be calculated separately for different values of parameter $a$, $y_c = 15$.
-Such a transformation vanishes an effective energetic potential barrier for the vortex lines in the deformed subsystem.
+where $U_{c}(t)$ is the time-dependent amplitude of the potential, $w_z = 0.5$ - is the width of potential along $z$-axis $w_y = 5$ - is the width of potential along y-axis, $z_c = -1.8$ is equal to the doubled value of the peak density coordinate of the lower ring and should be calculated separately for different values of parameter $a$, $y_c = 15$.
+The quantized circulation in a ring corresponds to an $m$-charged vortex line pinned at the center of the toroidal condensate, where the vortex energy has a local minimum.
+Since the vortex core is bounded by the toroidal potential barrier, even multicharged ($m > 1$) metastable vortex states can be very robust.
+The asymmetric transformation of the trapping potential of the lower ring vanishes part of an effective energetic potential barrier allowing vortex lines to leave the deformed subsystem.
 When the vortices escape from the deformed subsystem, we switch off the deforming repulsive potential and obtain a double-ring system with asymmetric winding numbers: $m_1\ne m_2$, as illustrated in Fig. \ref{fig:oneizos}.

 We require, that the potential should be wide enough to ensure that the toroidal topology of the lower ring is transformed into a single-connected cloud so that all vortices will leave the lower condensate ($m_2=0$ in the final state).